 The illegal recreational use of prescription medications has steadily risen in the U.S. over the past two decades.
 Statistics provided by the CDC reveal that “drug overdose is the leading cause of accidental death in the United States, with 47,055 lethal drug overdoses in 2014.
 Opioid addiction is driving this epidemic, with 18,893 overdose deaths related to prescription pain relievers, and 10,574 overdose deaths related to heroin in 2014.”

-Many people abuse Vicodin because it is easy to attain, whether from a friend, parent, dealer, or their own doctor.
-In fact, USA Today Reports that hydrocodone has become the most widely prescribed drug in the United States, with an estimated 131 million prescriptions written for the medication every year.
-To ensure there is a steady flow of the drug, some will obtain multiple prescriptions by seeing several doctors independently of each other and picking up the prescriptions at multiple pharmacies – some of which offer a 30-day supply of generic Vicodin for as little as $4 without health insurance.
+Many people abuse Vicodin because it is easy to attain, whether from a friend, parent, dealer, or their doctor.
+In fact, USA Today reports that hydrocodone has become the most widely prescribed drug in the United States, with an estimated 131 million prescriptions written for the medication every year.
+To ensure there is a steady flow of the drug, some will obtain multiple prescriptions by seeing several doctors independently of each other and picking up the prescriptions at various pharmacies – some of which offer a 30-day supply of generic Vicodin for as little as $4 without health insurance.
+This easy availability helps fuel the growing epidemic of Vicodin dependency and addiction today.

 Because tolerance to hydrocodone develops rather quickly with continued use, Vicodin is commonly combined with other opioids or substances to achieve a better high.
 Opioids interact synergistically with other drugs to enhance the effects.
 Unfortunately, this type of poly-drug use is very dangerous and is responsible for many emergency room visits and deaths each year.